How to automate the import of your data via a CSV feed from a URL, an FTP or SFTP, or your Dropbox account

 - The last time this feed was processed

-- Whether this feed is activated or not
+- Whether this feed is active or not

-By clicking on the boolean “Active” you can simply activate or deactivate your feed at any time.
+By clicking on the 'Active' switch you can activate or deactivate your feed at any time.

 Now that you know how to import product data: